tongye-nz/github-copilot-for-msa/workshop-step-1-reimagining-development-with-agentic-devops.md

 - ✅ Understand the fundamentals of GitHub Copilot and AI-assisted development
 - ✅ Learn about Agentic DevOps and how AI transforms the development process
-- ✅ Prepare mentally for the shift from traditional coding to Agentic AI collaboration
+- ✅ Prepare for the shift from traditional coding to Agentic AI collaboration
-- ✅ Get excited about building your own AI-centric engineering process
+- ✅ Building your own AI-centric engineering process

 ## Session Overview 📋

 This step is primarily a **facilitator-led presentation** covering:

-### Part 1: GitHub Copilot Overview (5 minutes)
+### Part 1: GitHub Copilot Overview (15 minutes)

 **Key topics covered in presentation:**